 - What is your risk tolerance?
 Does one of you want the safety of federally-insured bank CDs but the other believes in aggressively investing in stocks with a long-term horizon?

 - How much do you contribute to charity?
 Does one of you support the NRA but the other supports the Coalition to Stop Gun Violence?
 Should you donate to both or neither?

-- Do either of you have children from a previous relationship?
-If so, how do you reconcile the differing commitments?
+- Do either of you have children from a previous relationship or parents who require financial support?
+If so, how do you reconcile the conflicting commitments?

 On the more practical side, review this checklist:

 - Do you want a joint credit card?
-I recommend not to do so.
+There’s never a good reason to share liabilities if you don’t have to so I recommend not to do so.

 - If you are married, your taxes may change.
-You may want to adjust your withholding.
+You may want to adjust your withholding rate.

-Mixing love and money is a journey, but your relationship will benefit from an explicit and shared understanding of these issues.
+Mixing love and money is a journey, but your relationship will benefit from an explicit and shared understanding of these dynamics.